jajohnson2/StargateAPI/README.md

 30. **What I would do next:** Looking beyond the completion of the core requirements, here are some areas I would focus on:

+    * **PUT Person API:** The instructions listed a requirement to "Add/update a person by name."
+I would implement the `PUT` method for the `Person` API to allow updating existing person records.
     * **Automated Testing:** Implement comprehensive unit tests using a framework like NUnit or MSTest.
 Add unit tests for Angular.
     * **Error Handling & Input Validation:** Enhance error handling in both the back-end (more specific API responses) and front-end (user-friendly error messages instead of just alerts).
 Implement input validation on the back-end for all API endpoints and add front-end validation in the Angular forms.
     * **Improve UI:** Refine the Angular UI for a better user expeience and functionality.
 Improve how data is displayed (e.g., data tables for lists).
+Add "Loading..." feature.
     * **Handle Specific Use Cases:** Address edge cases like handling multiple people with the same name in the search functionality (e.g., returning a list to choose from).
     * **Additional API Endpoints:** Implement standard CRUD (Create, Read, Update, Delete) operations for all relevant entities.
     * **Logging:** Implement logging within the application and configure it to save logs to a database.